In this article, you’re going to learn exactly how to use BiQ’s Keyword Intelligence to beat your competitors in the game of SEO.

 Fortunately, there’s a faster way in doing so – with the Popular Questions section.

-This section will use a separate algorithm to not only generate a list of popular questions but also acts as a guide for your content structure.
+This section will generate a list of popular questions and also acts as a guide for your content structure.

 From the screenshot above, there are lots of questions we can use to create an outline for our content.